jamesmistry/breadlog/docs/source/known-limitations.rst

   semantics of the `log crate <https://crates.io/crates/log>`_, and specifically the level-specific macros (``info!``, ``warn!``, ``error!`` and so on but not ``log!``).
-- Breadlog does not support specifying check mode exemptions in code (i.e. excluding lines from being checked for the presence of references using in-code annotations).
 - The only language Breadlog currently supports is Rust.
 - The only platform Breadlog currently supports is Linux x86-64.